 4. Take a quick shuttle ride across the lake to the resort for those with reserved services.

-This is an on-demand service that operates from 8 AM - 6 PM and is $3 per person each way.
+This is an on-demand service that operates from 8 AM - 8 PM seven days per week and is $3 per person each way.
+There is no reservation needed.

 You can also hike all the way to the resort by turning left at the bottom of the hiking trail.
 Instead of hiking down to the water, you can hike across the dam and around to the resort.
 This will add approximately 2.5 miles to your hike.
 For printable hiking instructions and a map click here.